What are my rights at a probation revocation hearing?

 (3) do an alcohol education program and an alcohol deterrence class,

-(7) ordered to drive only with a valid driver license and insurance,
+(7) ordered to drive only with a valid driver’s license and insurance,

-(8) ordered to submit to a chemical testing if requested by a police officer,
+(8) ordered to submit to chemical testing if requested by a police officer,

 (9) ordered not to violate any law.

-In addition, the court can impose whatever orders it deemed appropriate.
-If during the probation, one of the orders is violated, the court can hold a probation revocation hearing and sentence the probationer to whatever the court deems an appropriate punishment, including jail time.
+In addition, the court can impose whatever orders it deemed appropriate under Lent case.
+If during the probation, one of the court orders or terms of probation is violated, the court can hold a probation violation hearing and sentence the probationer to whatever the court deems an appropriate punishment, including jail time up to the maximum permitted under the statute for the convicted crime (for example, for a first offense misdemeanor DUI, defendants often are sentenced to no jail time, but the maximum punishment for 1st offense DUI is 6 months in jail).

-In cases of DUI’s in Los Angeles County, the probation is “informal”, also called “summary” or “court probation”, which means that there is no probation officer to report to and no probation fees to pay.
-Contrast that to a DUI in Ventura County, where the courts routinely order formal probation that requires reporting to a probation officer once per month and a payment of probation costs of approximately $1,500.00.
+In Los Angeles DUI cases, the probation for misdemeanor DUIs is always “informal”, also called “summary” or “court probation”, which means that there is no probation officer to report to and no probation fees to pay.
+For comparison, in Ventura County DUI, the judges often put defendants on formal probation that requires reporting to a probation officer once per month and a payment of probation costs.

 If the probationer gets arrested for yet another crime, he or she will likely face a probation violation hearing after which the court will determine if there is a violation of the probation and what the punishment should be.

 In California, the rights originate mostly in People v.
 Vickers, a 1972 Supreme Court case which in turn mostly relied on the US Supreme Court decision in Morrissey v.
-Brewer to give probationers the following rights
+Brewer that give probationers the following rights:

 (1) right to counsel;